Forschungsinstitut fur biologischen landrau stiftung

 The Department of Socio-Economic Sciences (DSE) has substantial experience in sustainability assessment at various levels as well as on life cycle assessment and biophysical nutrient-flow-based food system models and economic models.
 The DSE also has sizeable experience in transition pathways and adoption studies.
 It contributed to more than 20 EU projects in the last 15 years, e.g. IMPRESA, UNISECO, MultiSward, ProPig, SustainSAHEL.

-FiBL will be deputy leading WP1 and will be responsible for developing the baseline of the climate performance of the I3S (T1.3).
+FiBL will be deputy leading WP1 and will be responsible for the reporting of the baseline of the climate performance of the I3S (T1.3).
 FiBL will contribute to the Swiss and the Ukrainian I3S, showcasing the potentials of direct inter-sectoral collaborations between a local finance institution compensating their GHG emissions on local farms that increase their carbon sequestration following a management plan that was tailored together with the local advisory service.

 In WP2, in all tasks and WP4, T4.1 and T4.2, FiBL will share expertise on the measurement, reporting and verification for soil carbon sequestration in the context of carbon credits and on the effects of agricultural management options on various soil quality indicators.